mdipierro/evote/README.md

 An election closes either on the date that was specified, if any, when the election was set up, or when one of the election's managers manually closes it from their Elections administration page (click on "Elections" in the nav bar).

-When you close an election is closed, will see a results page such as
+When you close an election, will see a results page such as

       http://hostname_or_ip_etc.com/init/default/results/6